 - ½ cup water

-- Wash strawberries and then dry them thoroughly so that the sugar coating can adhere to the fruit.
+- Wash the fruits and then dry them thoroughly so that the sugar coating can adhere to the fruit.
 After which, skewer the fruits on bamboo or lollipop sticks.

-- After the sugar coating has hardened, drip the teaspoons of honey over the skewered fruits for more flavour.
+- If you prefer, after the sugar coating has hardened, drip the teaspoons of honey over the skewered fruits for more flavour.
 It should take about ten minutes for the coating to fully harden.
 Serve your strawberry tanghulu immediately.

-- Since the sugar coating will soften as the strawberries release moisture, it is best to serve Tanghulu as soon as possible.
+- Since the sugar coating will soften as the fruits release moisture, it's best to serve Tanghulu as soon as possible.
 To keep it fresh, place it in a sealed box and store it in the fridge.
-If preserved carefully, the dessert can last for two weeks.
+If preserved carefully, the dessert can last for 1 week.

 Nutrition